Smack raw dehydrated dog food receives the Advisor’s top rating of 5 stars.

 The second ingredient is millet, a gluten-free grain harvested from certain seed grasses.
 Millet is hypoallergenic and naturally rich in B-vitamins and fiber as well as other essential minerals.

-The third ingredient is hemp seed, one of the best plant sources of healthy omega-3 fatty acids.
+The third ingredient is organic hemp, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, hemp seeds are also rich in soluble fiber.

-The fourth ingredient is alfalfa, a flowering member of the pea family.
+The fourth ingredient is organic alfalfa, a flowering member of the pea family.
 Although alfalfa is high in protein (18%) and fiber, it’s uncommon to see it used in a dog food.
 This hay-family ingredient is more commonly associated with horse feeds.

 The fifth ingredient is celery.
 Although raw celery can be very high in water, it can still contribute a notable amount of dietary fiber as well as other healthy nutrients.